Raniconduh/paragon/README.md

 Simulations live at `hdl/sim`.

 Additionally, the graphics processor uses a MicroBlaze processor to act as a controlling CPU.
+Again, this is a Xilinx specific feature and building on other FPGAs will require a different microprocessor.
 It is fairly simple and requires the following components:

 * At least 16KB of on chip memory (I used 64KB)
 * MicroBlaze Debug Module